 The peninsula also attracts many short-stay (on average four days) domestic and foreign visitors throughout the year: an estimated 2.4 million in 2006, of whom 85% were domestic.
 On census night in March 2013 the population of the peninsula was 29,394, compared with a usually resident population of just over 26,000.

 In contrast to the peninsula resorts, the long-established towns – Thames, Paeroa and Waihī – saw little growth, partly on account of factory closures, whilst local rural populations were more stable.

-The year-round labour force in the region worked mostly in industries such as fishing or construction.
-Service sector employment, other than that provided by schools and hospitals, concentrated in the retail and hospitality sectors.
+The year-round labour force in the region worked mostly in industries such as fishing and construction.
+Service sector employment, other than that provided by schools and hospitals, was concentrated in the retail and hospitality sectors.

 In 2013 Hauraki–Coromandel had a population profile which contrasted with that of the major cities but was characteristic of other parts of the upper North Island that were attractive to retired people and lacked a major urban centre.
 By comparison with New Zealand’s major cities:

 Young, fit gold miners in Hauraki–Coromandel played rugby union from the 1880s.
 By the turn of the century the sport was organised in the Ōhinemuri district, with a ‘Goldfields’ rugby union established at Waihī in 1896 and a Paeroa union in 1902.

 The Thames Valley Rugby Football Union was founded in 1921, with the unification of the Paeroa, Piako, Waihī and Hauraki Plains unions.
 Thames did not permanently join the Valley Union until 1951.
 The representative team, appropriately nicknamed the Swamp Foxes, won the third division title in the National Provincial Competition in 1988, 1990 and 1995.
 In 2018 Thames Valley won the Heartland Championship contested by minor unions.